 However, traumatic events do get remembered.
 So if the dog sees another dog, barks and then is jerked, kicked or shocked, the dog is not necessarily going to associate the "training" with its behavior, which is instinctive.
 It will very likely associate the aversive methods with the presence of the other dog, creating a more negative association.

-In the cases of aggression towards humans, if the dog is punished for growling when the owner tries to take a bone away, the lesson the dog is learning is not necessarily that it has to "let" the owner take things away.
-In many cases, these dog learn that growling does not get the desired result, so they will later bite the owner without growling the next time the owner tries to take the bone.
-This is not an example of the dog becoming more "dominant" but a dog that is learning how to effectively communicate with humans.
+In the cases of aggression towards humans, if the dog is punished for growling when the owner tries to take a bone away, the lesson the dog is learning is not that it has to "let" the owner take things away.
+Instead, these dogs can learn that growling does not work, so they may be more likely to bite without warning the next time.
+This is not an example of the dog becoming more "dominant" but a dog that is learning how to effectively communicate with humans, just as it would with another dog.

 Punishment often suppresses displays of aggression (barking, growling, lunging, etc.) but doesn't address the underlying cause of the behavior.
 In order to change the dog's behavior permanently, we have to change the dog's association to that situation through training and behavior modification.